TeahouseFinance/TeaVaultV3Portfolio/docs/audit.md

 2. Only the owner can perform this operation and balance check is a sanity check to ensure users don't suffer unexpected losses after asset removal.
 3. Manager can always convert asset to be removed to another asset before removal.
 Based on the above points, we decide to retain the functionality of dynamically adjusting the asset list.

+##### Update

+We add a function `swapAndRemoveAsset` which will convert asset to be removed into other supported asset before removal.

 #### TVV-07M: Potential Hijack of High Water Mark Initialization